twosixlabs/armory/docs/instrumentation_examples.md

-# Armory Instrumentation Examples: Capture Artifacts from Existing Code
+# Armory Instrumentation Examples: Measuring Experiment Artifacts Using Probes and Meters
 For an introduction to `Probe`s and `Meter`s, please refer to [Measurement Overview](./metrics.md).

 ## Context